- Fremantle College

 Between 2018 and 2020, the City undertook feasibility work to determine the benefits of this option.
 The quarry site on Lefroy Road is currently vacant and is a classified contaminated site.
 Using the site for a new, improved oval was seen as a potentially good opportunity to convert an under-utilised site into a new community asset, that also responds to the projected future recreation needs of the local community.
 Other benefits of providing a sporting oval on the Quarry site include improved pedestrian and cycle connections, and the ability for this oval to form part of the strategic ‘green link’ through the Heart of Beaconsfield masterplan area.

 Some funding opportunities to support the delivery of the new oval have been identified within the masterplan area, and are reflected on the revised draft.
 These include the developable land within the Lefroy Road Quarry structure plan area, as well as some of the land currently used for parking immediately north of the Lefroy Road TAFE site, abutting Bruce Lee Oval.
-The draft masterplan also shows a revised configuration of residential development within the Quarry, in response to the provision of a new sporting oval in the site.
+The masterplan also shows a revised configuration of residential development within the Quarry, in response to the provision of a new sporting oval on the site.

 What is the role of the working group?